-As a point of safety I never pick up hitchhikers.
-Most authorities advise against it and none more so than those who have state prisons close to Interstates.
+As a point of safety, I never pick up hitchhikers.
+Still it seems that the authorities have to remind drivers against it.
+None more so than those who have state prisons close to Interstates.

-You know your heading into really hot country when signs advise you to turn off your air conditioning to avoid overheating your engine.
-Still, regardless of the heat the desert has a beauty all of it’s own.
+You know your heading into the really hot country when signs advise you to turn off your air conditioning to avoid overheating your engine.
+Still, regardless of the heat, the desert has a beauty all of its own.